-“I believe that all of us working together, we can put Stirling, as the heart of Scotland, at the heart of discourse of our nation and the challenges that lie ahead.”
+“I believe that if all of us work together, we can put Stirling, as the heart of Scotland, at the heart of discourse of our nation and the challenges that lie ahead.”

 The SNP have gained seats across Scotland, mainly at the expense of Labour and the Conservatives.